Liberty vs. Eastern Michigan LendingTree Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Eastern Michigan Stats and Trends

-- The Eagles have yet to cover the spread this year when underdogs by 9.5 points or more.
+- The Eagles have been underdogs by 9.5 points or more one time this year and have not covered the spread once.

-- Eastern Michigan has eclipsed the over/under in 45.5% of its opportunities this year (five times in 11 games with a set point total).
+- Eastern Michigan has eclipsed the over/under in 45.5% of its opportunities this season (five times over 11 games with a set point total).

-- Eastern Michigan is 4-3 against the spread and 6-2 overall in games when it puts up more than 21.7 points.
+- When Eastern Michigan puts up more than 21.7 points, it is 4-3 against the spread and 6-2 overall.

-- Eastern Michigan is 4-4 against the spread and 6-3 overall when the team piles up more than 315.3 yards.
+- In games that Eastern Michigan piles up more than 315.3 yards, the team is 4-4 against the spread and 6-3 overall.

-- This year the Eagles have turned the ball over 13 times, three more than the Flames' takeaways (10).
+- The Eagles have turned the ball over three more times (13 total) than the Flames have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.